Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic10/assignment10_flight_delays_kaggle.md

 Author: [Yury Kashnitsky](https://yorko.github.io).
 All content is distributed under the [Creative Commons CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

 Your task is to beat at least 2 benchmarks in this [Kaggle Inclass competition](https://www.kaggle.com/c/flight-delays-spring-2018).
-Here you won’t be provided with detailed instructions.
+Here, you won’t be provided with detailed instructions.
 We only give you a brief description of how the second benchmark was achieved using Xgboost.
 Hopefully, at this stage of the course, it's enough for you to take a quick look at the data in order to understand that this is the type of task where gradient boosting will perform well.
-Most likely it will be Xgboost, however, we’ve got plenty of categorical features here.
+Most likely it will be Xgboost; however, we have plenty of categorical features here.

 ```{figure} /_static/img/xgboost_meme.jpg
 :name: ods_stickers